Program requirements, course descriptions, and degree planning

 Design the program you need for the career you want

-Stony Brook's 30-credit HRM master's program offers a broad-based foundation of essential courses plus a selection of key electives
+Our signature 30-credit master's program provides a broad-based foundation of essential courses plus customizable electives

-To help you plan your academic program, we've included course descriptions and sample
+To help you plan your academic journey, we've included degree requirements, course

 Learn the foundations of human resource management, labor relations, business acumen